To provide recreational and educational resources and opportunities for community members of all ages.

 Our Strategic Plan

 The Melrose Park Public Library has adopted a Strategic Plan to meet our mission.
-Click here to view the complete 2021-2024 Strategic Plan (PDF).
+View the complete: 2025-2028 Strategic Plan (PDF).

 Library History